Rudxain/personal-bright/README.md

+# About this brach
+This is the development branch, hence the name `dev`.
+It's made for the development of the ML feature.

 # DISCLAIMER
 This doesn't work at all (yet)!
 Please be patient.

 BTW, this repo may **stop using Python at any time.** It may switch to Rust, or any other lang appropiate for the task.

-# About this brach
-This is the development branch, hence the name `dev`.
-It's made for the development of the ML feature

 # System requirements
 ## Hardware
 - Camera. (no light-sensors required).
 Devices with light-sensors will (probably) already have this feature built-in.
-- Built-in display.
-Or an external display (with some limitations).
+- Display.
 Read [SBC docs](https://crozzers.github.io/screen_brightness_control/extras/Installing%20On%20Linux.html) for more info.
 ## Software
 - Any Debian-based GNU-Linux distro.
-It may work on Windows (not guaranteed), and non-GNU Unix systems (eg: MacOS) (not guaranteed).
+It may work on Windows (not guaranteed).

 # Usage
 ## Clone